ostrodmit/AdaFilter/README.md

 Download or clone the repository, then simply change to the code directory.
 The codes are run in MATLAB.

 ### Demos
-We provide a "numerical tour" of 1D and 2D denoising.
+We provide "numerical tours" to demonstrate application of our approach to different signals in 1D and 2D.
 In MATLAB command line, type:
 ```
 >> demo1d       % Run a demonstration of 1D-denoising
 >> demo2d       % Run a demonstration of 2D-denoising